 This is primarily for the use of single residents.

-Other readers may use the refrigerator and microwave provided in the lounge and should also eat in the dining area in the lounge.
+Other readers may use the refrigerator and microwave provided in the Common Room and should also eat in the dining area in the Common Room.

 In no cases should dishes be left on the draining board overnight.